 Management of National Monuments by Federal Agencies

 Eight federal agencies in five departments manage the 129 current U.S. National Monuments.
-Of these, 115 monuments are managed by a single agency, while 14 are co-managed by two agencies.
+A single agency manages 115 monuments, while 14 are co-managed by two.

 Difference between National Parks and Monuments